wawrzynek-eq/arch-kata/readme.md

 ## 👥 Team

 We are **Knowledge Out of Range Exception**, a group of passionate professionals from Endava Poland.
-Our team is consists of the following members:
+Our team consists of the following members:

 - Paweł Wawrzynek
 - Arkadiusz Jastrzębski